carlypecora/health_app/README.md

 run `yarn dev`

 and you're all set!
 Your server will spin up on port 5000 and your browser will open up to localhost:3000.
-Follow the instruction on the screen to view your patient's info!
+Follow the instruction on the screen to view your patient's info.

+Or check out the web app online! => https://health-app-1up.herokuapp.com